ANCILLARY PROVIDER RESPONSIBILITY

 - Supplying durable medical equipment that patients do not need.

-If you suspect that a member, health care profession or employee of a health care facility is committing fraud, please call our Special Investigations’ Anti-Fraud Hotline at 1-800-624-2048.
+If you suspect that a member, health care professional or employee of a health care facility is committing fraud, please call our Special Investigations’ Anti-Fraud Hotline at 1-800-624-2048.

 For reports of suspected fraud related to behavioral health services, call Horizon Behavioral Health’s Special Investigations at 1-800-624-2048 or send documents and/or inquiries to: